 The goal of the survey was to gather information to help University leadership know what is important to faculty, staff, trainees, and students and to ultimately improve the place where they work, learn, and care for people.
 The results will also be used to attract and retain talent.

 Who was surveyed?

 Faculty, staff, trainees, and students in the School of Medicine and Dentistry, the School of Nursing and Eastman Institute of Oral Health, the Warner School of Education, and the Simon School of Business were invited to take the Diversity Engagement Survey.
-This survey also included faculty and staff in Central administration, Arts, Sciences, and Engineering and the Eastman School of music.
-A separate survey assessing diversity engagement among our students in Arts, Sciences and Engineering and in the Eastman School of Music was underway as part of the Presidential Commission on Race & Diversity.
-By administering both surveys, for the first time ever all of our employees, faculty, trainees and students were able to share their views on the climate of diversity and inclusiveness on our campuses.
+The survey also included faculty and staff in Central administration, Arts, Sciences, and Engineering and the Eastman School of music.
+A separate survey assessing diversity engagement among our students in Arts, Sciences and Engineering and in the Eastman School of Music was underway as part of the Presidential Commission on Race and Diversity.
+By administering both surveys, for the first time ever all employees, faculty, trainees and students were able to share their views on the climate of diversity and inclusiveness on University campuses.

-This initiative is being led by the University’s Office of Faculty Development and Diversity, the Office of Human Resources and the Office for Inclusion and Culture Development in the Medical Center.
-The co-chairs of this initiative include Dr. Linda Chaudron, Associate Vice President and Senior Associate Dean for Inclusion and Culture, Tony Kinslow, Associate Vice President for Human Resources, and Dr. Vivian Lewis, Vice Provost for Faculty Development and Diversity.
+This initiative is led by the University’s Office of Faculty Development and Diversity, the Office of Human Resources, and the Office for Inclusion and Culture Development in the Medical Center.
+The co-chairs of this initiative include Dr. Linda Chaudron, Associate Vice President and Senior Associate Dean for Inclusion and Culture; Tony Kinslow, Associate Vice President for Human Resources; and Dr. Vivian Lewis, Vice Provost for Faculty Development and Diversity.